-- A stuffed animal or special blanket may give the child some security after the lights are turned out.
+- A stuffed animal or special blanket may give your child some security after the lights are turned out.

-- Before you turn out the light, ask if the child needs anything else.
+- Before you turn out the light, ask if your child needs anything else.
 Meeting a simple request is OK.
 Once the door has been closed, it is best to ignore further requests.

 Some other tips are:

-- Establish a rule that the child cannot leave the bedroom.
+- Establish a rule that your child cannot leave the bedroom.

-- If your child comes out of his room, avoid lecturing him.
-Using good eye contact, tell the child that you will open the door again when the child is in bed.
-If the child says he is in bed, open the door.
+- If your child comes out of their room, avoid lecturing them.
+Using good eye contact, tell your child that you will open the door again when they are in bed.
+If your child says they are in bed, open the door.

-- If your child tries to climb into your bed at night, unless he is afraid, return him to his bed as soon as you discover his presence.
+- If your child tries to climb into your bed at night, unless they are afraid, return them to their bed as soon as you discover their presence.
 Avoid lectures or sweet conversation.
-If your child simply cannot sleep, tell him he may read or look at books in his room, but he is not to disturb other people in the family.
+If your child simply cannot sleep, tell them they may read or look at books in their room, but they are not to disturb other people in the family.